Today, we’re going to focus on smaller cases in the small form factor segment, mainly models meant for mini ITX motherboards.

 You have a choice of three different colors with a window or a stealth black without a window.
 This allows you to pick the look that works for you.

 The included case fans are powerful enough to keep the system running cool.
-Although it may need extra cooling when overclocking or under heavy load for hours at a time.
+Although it may need extra cooling when overclocking a GPU or under heavy load for hours at a time.

 In addition, there are full-sized dust filters that you’ll find on the front and top of this case to help keep the internals clean.